 1. Reduce, Reuse, Recycle-

 Buying products with minimal packaging will help to reduce waste.
-Recycling household waste and reusing them will contribute to minimizing greenhouse effect.
+Recycling household waste and reusing them will contribute to minimizing the greenhouse effect.

 2. Replace Light Bulbs-